Drona 2010: Plot

 Pattazhi Madhavan Nambooothiri, his elder twin brother, who is also a strong tantrik and Sanskrit professor decides to probe the reasons that caused his brother's death.
 Madhavan suspects Gireeshan's role in it.
 Madhavan is married to Mithra, the daughter of Gupthan Namboothiri who married Madhavan against his wishes.
-It was Kunjunni who helped Madhavan and Mithra get married despite the enmity between the two families.
+It is revealed that Kunjunni was the one who helped Madhavan and Mithra get married despite the enmity between the two families.
 Upon learning about his brother's death, Madhavan goes to Nelloor Mana and along with his three disciples starts residing there.
 It is also revealed that Madhavan's father also had died by drowning in the pond long back while he was there to perform a vasthu puja.
 Madhavan and his disciples come across several supernatural experiences inside the house.
 Madhavan finds several vastu doshas existing in the house that had caused a series of accidents including fire tragedies that had killed several members long back.
 Madhavan brings in the youngest member of Uliyanoor Thachan to rectify the errors.
 Along with that, he also does several pujas to clear up the mess.
 However, things get more complicated with the arrival of Thulasimani.
 She is haunted by an unseen force from time to time.
-It is revealed that Thulasi is none other, but the daughter of Harinarayanan Namboothiri, who was killed in a fire accident years back.
+It is revealed that Thulasi is none other than the daughter of Harinarayanan Namboothiri, who was killed in a fire accident years ago.
 Automatically, the ownership of the house comes into the hands of Thulasi.
 One night, one of the disciples of Madhavan is killed.
-The same night, Madhavan is attacked by Jayan, the elder son of Gupthan Namboothiri and also by Choondakkaran Vasu, but Madhavan successfully defeats them and pushes them into the pond, where they drown to death.
+The same night, Madhavan is attacked by Jayan, the elder son of Gupthan Namboothiri and also by Choondakkaran Vasu, but he successfully defeats them and pushes them into the pond, where they drown to death.
 Gireeshan pushes Madhavan to the pond and tries to kill him.
 But the next day, Jayan's corpse is found in the river but Madhavan comes to the river alive.
 Beeran Sahib, the DIG of police arrives at the spot for investigation and is shocked to find another corpse, that is of Vishahari, a trusted left hand of Jayan in the house.